kaitai-io/kaitai-io.github.io/index.md

             <p>"Universal" builds are downloadable as
               a .zip file that includes all the required .jar files bundled and launcher scripts
-              for Linux / Mac OS X / Windows systems.
+              for Linux / macOS / Windows systems.
 No installation required, one can just unpack
               and run it.
             </p>